rskelley9/PhotoWebsite/README.markdown

 This application is a complete photography website, built with CMS and administrator functionality for adding photo, text and video content.
 It also includes a modest booking system, and its admin interface makes integrating a marketing platform relatively simple.

 This application was built with [Grokphoto.com](http://grokphoto.org/) and the [Devise](https://github.com/plataformatec/devise/tree/v3.2) engine.
-The user interface is designed with a customized Rails template.
+The user interface is a custom design, but can easily be overwritten.

 ### GrokPhoto